Latest IMPACT pamphlet

 Professor Randall Curren, University of Rochester

-Professor Bob Davies, University of Glasgow
+Professor Bob Davis, University of Glasgow

 Dr Lorraine Foreman-Peck, University of Oxford